dranjan/python-plyfile/doc/usage.md

 A plausible code pattern is to read a PLY file into a `PlyData` instance, perform some operations on it, possibly modifying data and metadata in place, and write the result to a new file.
 This pattern is partially supported.
-As of version 0.4, the following in-place mutations are supported:
+The following in-place mutations are possible:

 - Modifying numerical array data only.
 - Assigning directly to a `PlyData` instance's `elements`.